brycewray/astro-site-legacy/src/pages/posts/2020/06/o-say-can-you-ci-cd.md

 Keep in mind this central fact: Netlify's 300-minute monthly cap is for builds *on its infrastructure*.
 However, if you simply do the build *somewhere else* and then do only the *deploy* on Netlify's infrastructure, you use *zero* Netlify build minutes---after which the actual deployment not only isn't even counted as a build but also usually takes well under ten *seconds*.

-Fortunately for us, a fellow named Marek Pukaj already led the way with his article, "[Build with GitHub Actions, host on Netlify](https://medium.com/@MarekPukaj/build-with-github-actions-host-on-netlify-ebf5fa505616)."
+Fortunately for us, a fellow named Marek Pukaj already led the way with his article, “[Build with GitHub Actions, host on Netlify](https://medium.com/@MarekPukaj/build-with-github-actions-host-on-netlify-ebf5fa505616).”
 As he explained:

 > One possible solution *[to Netlify's 300-minute monthly build limit]* is to move the build process to GitHub Actions. &nbsp;.&nbsp;.&nbsp;.
 With GitHub Actions, you have **2,000 free build minutes per month**, which is nearly **7 times** more than with Netlify. *[Emphasis his.]*